History of Roman Empire for Dummies from Dummy

 • the exploitation of the cheap labor market (enslaved people)

-• cities are overcrowded
+• Cities are overcrowded

 • the difference between poor and rich increases drastically